No0bmazt3r/ai-chatbot-poc/STEP 1/vscode_implementation/README.md

     GEMINI_API_KEY="YOUR_API_KEY_HERE"
     ```

-3. The Python script `2_generate_embeddings.py` is already set up to load this variable automatically.
+3. The embedding script is already set up to load this variable automatically.

 ### Step 3: Run the Scripts in Order